Truff1e/lockout/README.md

 Do not put a comma at the end.

-### Generate a Random Board
-To generate a completely random board, specify a size and then click generate.
-I highly reccommend using balanced board instead of this option.

 ### Output
 Your data pack will generate by default in your Downloads folder.
 If you used the python code, you can see what goals were added in the console.
-The app does not currently have this feature.
+In the app, a window will appear with a summary of the board you generated.

 ## Installing the Data Pack and Playing Lockout